vjoel/fsdb/README.markdown

 - It is not safe to fork while in a transaction.

-- A database can be configured to use fcntl locking instead of ruby's usual flock call.
-This is necessary for Linux NFS, for example.
-There doesn't seem to be any performance difference when running on a local filesystem.

 ## Limitations

 - Transactions are not journaled.
 There's no commit, undo, or versioning.
 (You